 By promoting self-assessment tools, you can help your employees better understand their health and reduce the risk of diabetes and heart disease.
 As a result, your employees will miss less work due to illness or hospitalization and have lower healthcare costs.

 According to the Centers for Disease Control and Prevention, approximately 108 million Americans have high blood pressure, and more than 30 million Americans have diabetes.3,4 Encourage your employees to take the self-assessments to better understand their health.

 Please note that these evidence-based self-assessments have been developed by national partners and should not be used in place of a visit to a healthcare provider.

 Self-Assessment Tools for Heart Health:

-Because the restaurant business is built on the preparation and serving of food, you have a real opportunity to positively impact eating habits of Louisiana residents.
-Not only can implementing this benchmark help improve the overall health of your patrons, it can also lead to a growth in business.
+Because the restaurant business is built on the preparation and serving of food, you have a real opportunity to positively impact the eating habits of Louisiana residents.
+Implementing this benchmark can not only help improve the overall health of your patrons, but it can also lead to a growth in business.
 According to the National Restaurant Association, three-quarters of consumers say they are more likely to visit restaurants that offer healthful items.5